-There was an attempt to bring a potato milk to market in the past but the company went bankrupt prior to a commercial launch and it’s only recently that interest in the idea has been revitalized.
+There was an attempt to bring potato milk to market in the past but the company went bankrupt prior to a commercial launch and it’s only recently that interest in the idea has been revitalized.

 Who Makes Potato Milk?

-DUG from Sweden will be the first major supplier of potato milk and they’re offering you the chance to try their Original, Barista and Unsweetened milk offerings.
+DUG from Sweden will be the first major supplier of potato milk and they’re offering you the chance to try their Original, Barista, and Unsweetened milk offerings.

 They say that you have a “super-sustainable” drink here that really is just as good as the real thing.

-It uses 2% of the water that it takes to make almond milk, produces twice as much milk per acre as oats and, obviously, produces nothing like the carbon emissions of dairy cattle.
+It uses 2% of the water that it takes to make almond milk, produces twice as much milk per acre as oats, and, obviously, produces nothing like the carbon emissions of dairy cattle.

-And unlike soy milk, it won’t be linked to deforestation because potatoes are grown everywhere, already, and potatoes are no use as a raw animal feed (which is really why soy is linked to deforestation).
+And unlike soy milk, it won’t be linked to deforestation because potatoes are grown everywhere, already, and potatoes are of no use as raw animal feed (which is really why soy is linked to deforestation).

 DUG also claims that their potato milk will foam properly unlike most non-dairy alternatives which will make it super attractive to the coffee industry.